Tony Eprile: Career

 Eprile is the author of the 1989 book Temporary Sojourner and Other South African Stories, which was a New York Times Notable Book of the Year.

 His 2004 book The Persistence of Memory won the Koret Jewish Book Award.
-The novel was also a New York Times Notable Book of the Year and was listed as a best book of 2004 by The Washington Post and the Los Angeles Times.
+Anderson Tepper, writing in The Forward, speculated that the novel "just might prove to be the [South African] Jewish community’s masterpiece."
+The novel was also a New York Times Notable Book of the Year.
+It was also listed as a best book of 2004 by The Washington Post and the Los Angeles Times.